mdolab/CMPLXFOIL/doc/index.rst

 To visualize the behavior, they evaluate drag along a line in the design space between two optima.
 The result is shown below.
 Every dip corresponds to the transition location moving across one panel.
-Increasing the number of panels helps (pyXLIGHT uses 284 panels by default), but does not fix the problem.
+Increasing the number of panels helps (CMPLXFOIL uses 284 panels by default), but does not fix the problem.

 .. image:: assets/multimodality_cd.svg
    :width: 600